algorand-school/algorand-school/README.md

 The school plans for a maximum of 30 regular attendees; the attendance to the school is **free**.
 The participants will be selected by the scientific committee on a CV best-match basis.

 Besides regular attendees, we also admit a number of listeners, who can attend the school synchronously or asynchronously.
 Unlike regular students, listeners will not participate in the development work, and therefore will not receive technical support.
-Asynchronous attendance will be possible through slides, recorded lectures, and code snippets published in the school website.
+Asynchronous attendance will be possible only through resources that speakers will make share in the school website (e.g., slides, recorded lectures, code snippets).

 **Registration link**: [https://forms.gle/LHNoCVaNx2aBhu7z8](https://forms.gle/LHNoCVaNx2aBhu7z8)